Carlos Munson: Early life and education

-Carlos Munson was born in Havana, Cuba on November 1, 1869 to Walter David Munson, the founder of the Munson Steamship Line.
+Munson was born in Havana, Cuba on November 1, 1869, to Walter David Munson, the founder of the Munson Steamship Line.
 When he was 14, he and his family moved from Cuba to Brooklyn, New York.

 Munson graduated from Adelphi Academy in 1889, where he met his wife, Mabel Williams.

 Adult life

 Around 1904, Carlos and Mabel Munson moved to what is now the Village of Flower Hill, purchasing a large piece of property from the Hewlett family, which Munson named Elderfields.

 After moving in, Carlos and Mabel walked to the center of modern-day Flower Hill during an evening in the summertime.
 During this time, a tavern was located there, and it was a gathering point for drunken men.
 Unhappy to be living adjacent to the drunks, Carlos purchased the land in the area to resolve the issue.

 Around the time of this land purchase, the Franciscan Missionaries of Mary approached the Munsons to try and sell handmade linens.
 After forming a friendship with the sisters, Carlos offered 15 acre of his property to the Franciscan Missionaries; this offer was accepted.
 The sisters then developed the 15-acre (6.1 ha) parcel of land that Munson gave them into St. Francis Hospital.
 Until his death, Munson would often visit the hospital to read children's books to sick children at the hospital.

 Additionally, Munson began having portions of Elderfields developed, laying out roads and houses, and erecting a real estate office on Bonnie Heights Road, which was located on the property where Flower Hill Village Hall now sits.
 It was within Carlos Munson's real estate office that local residents voted unanimously in favor of incorporating Flower Hill as a village, and was the location of the first village trustee meeting.

 Munson was originally chosen to be the first Mayor of Flower Hill in 1931.
-However, he turned down the position and was instead appointed as a Trustee of Flower Hill.
+However, he turned down the position and was instead appointed as a Trustee of Flower Hill, serving in that capacity from 1931 until 1939.

 He is regarded as being the founding father of Flower Hill.